magnusoverli/USB-testbench/README.md

 # USB Flash Drive Benchmark Tool

-A comprehensive tool for benchmarking USB flash drives on Windows, with HTML report generation and device comparison.
+A comprehensive tool for benchmarking USB flash drives on Windows.

 ## Features

 - Measures read and write performance for both latency and throughput
 - Tests random seek performance to simulate real-world usage
-- Generates detailed HTML reports with charts and tables
-- Supports comparing multiple devices in a single report
-- Creates JSON data for programmatic access
+- Displays detailed results in the console
 - Uses caching mitigation techniques for more accurate results

 ## Requirements